kasseychang/kasseychang.github.io/_pages/cv.md

 ## Professional Profile

-Computational linguist with expertise in natural language processing, multilingual system development, and language technology research.
-Combining deep linguistic knowledge with technical skills to advance language technologies that work effectively across diverse linguistic communities.
+Computational linguist and language technology specialist with experience in NLP, multilingual system development, and research.
+I combine deep linguistic knowledge and technical skills to advance language technologies for diverse communities.

 ## Technical Skills